appsmithorg/appsmith-docs/website/docs/reference/widgets/map-chart.md

 * USA

 :::info
-If you want to display a different Map type not listed above, like specific locations, countries, or cities, please contact at [support@appsmith.com](mailto:support@appsmith.com).
+If you want to display a different Map type not listed above, like specific locations, countries, or cities, please contact [support@appsmith.com](mailto:support@appsmith.com).
 :::